dusk-network/rusk/consensus/README.md

 A full implementation of SA mechanism.

  # Implementation details
-SA is driven basically by two tokio-rs tasks - Main Loop and Agreement Loop.
-Each of them has its own inbound and outbound message queues/channels to exchange messages with outsiders.
+SA is driven by two main tokio-rs tasks - Main Loop and Agreement Loop.
+Each of them has its own inbound and outbound message queues/channels to exchange messages with external components.
 SA protocol parameters are defined in `/src/config.rs`.

 - `Main_Loop` uses `Operations trait` to execute Contract Storage calls and `Database trait` to store and retrieve candidate blocks.
-It is mainly responsible to execute Selection, 1th Reduction and 2nd Reduction steps in a row and eventually produce/broadcast an **Agreement Message**.
+It is mainly responsible to execute Selection, 1st Reduction and 2nd Reduction steps in a row and eventually produce/broadcast an **Agreement Message**.
 Inbound queue for Main_Loop can contain messages of either **NewBlock** or **Reduction** type.

-- `Agreement_Loop` uses `Database trait` to retrieve candidate block when a winner hash is found.
+- `Agreement_Loop` uses `Database trait` to retrieve a candidate block when a winner hash is selected.
 It is mainly responsible to verify and accumulate **Agreement messages** from different Consensus iterations and process **Aggregated Agreement message**.
 Inbound queue for Agreement_Loop can contain messages of either **Agreement** or **AggrAgreement** type.
-An Agreement messages are verified and accumulated concurrently by a pool of workers/verifiers - again tokio-rs tasks.
+Agreement messages are verified and accumulated concurrently by a pool of workers/verifiers - again tokio-rs tasks.

  ![Screenshot](node.png)